wildjames/rover/README.md

 Read [this](https://blog.ampow.com/rc-brushless-motor-size-chart-choose-the-best/) for help choosing a motor.
 I think I'll want to be running a 6S battery for lower current draw, but that's gonna call for some step-down stuff to run the compute parts from.
 For motors, I think I want low-Kv and high voltage, so [these](https://www.aliexpress.com/item/1005001702756074.html) would do great.
 Plus they're slim, which helps. **Waterproofing**?
 For an ESC, I think I want to err on the high side of current rating.
 I think buy [these probably overkill](https://www.aliexpress.com/item/32986228623.html) motors, since I don't know much about the chassis

+Probably will want some 5010 750kv motors.
+They're high torque and slim, but I dunno how weatherproof they'll be.

 ## Power

 If I eyeball total power usage (when active) of the compute parts as about 5W for the raspberry pi, 400mA for the modem to give 3.6W while transmitting, call that 4W, and running two motors at about 30W each, I would guess about 40W total power draw while active.
 A 20W panel would then need to chage for 2 hours to recover that - if I could charge while driving, that gives me a 50% duty cycle on movement - but remember, you can only charge in the daytime, and a solar panel is unlikely to reach its full charging potential.